-Soups on, the furnace has been checked, wicked good slippers at the ready, pumpkins harvested, carved, seeds toasted & all the roasted pumpkin mush made into pumpkin butter (YUMMY!) …and yes, those specific slippers are that incredible, that I would link to them!
+Soups on, the furnace has been checked, wicked good slippers at the ready, pumpkins harvested, carved, seeds toasted & all the roasted pumpkin mush made into pumpkin butter and yes, those specific slippers are that incredible, that I would link to them!

 With the quick fall chill down, I’ve been busy making a few new potholders to handle all the warm pots, hot pans & whistling kettles that are a constant in our cold weather climate!

 I love this little danish!
-Mine is a fatty ♥ I increased the pattern up to 10 rnds and turned it into a folksy puff potholder.
-It finished just over 7” across in worsted cotton. (she explains how to easily make it bigger in the pattern)
+Mine is a fatty, I increased the pattern up to 10 rnds and turned it into a folksy puff potholder.
+It finished just over 7” across in worsted cotton. (she explains how to easily make it bigger in the pattern).
+I think mine might be raspberry though.

-..it’s a cinnamon roll, stuffed ravioli, hot electric coil, frilly grandma toaster pasty (well mine is anyways) all rolled into one super wooly potholder!
+It’s a cinnamon roll, stuffed ravioli, hot electric coil, frilly grandma toaster pasty (well mine is anyways) all rolled into one super wooly spark potholder!

 I hand dyed 8 mini skeins to work up the hot colored coils, sewed them back to back all the way around to form the stuffed ravioli puffs, joined together the cinnamon rolls and edged it all out with grandmas pie crust frill, gave it a hang loop and called it done.